What is Amsterdam like to live in?

 What does shell/unfurnished/semi-furnished/furnished mean?

 A shell is an apartment without a floor and sometimes essential kitchen equipment.
 Unfurnished means there's a floor and kitchen in the apartment.
-Semi-furnished is an unfurnished apartment with very basic furniture (like a sofa and bed).
+Semi-furnished is an unfurnished apartment with very basic furniture (like a sofa and bed), please note that this option is very uncommon.
 Furnished means you only have to bring your suitcase because it's fully furnished and equipped.

 Is there a minimum rental period?